RAIR Advert - November 1978

 The British Micro: RAIR Black Box Microcomputer

-This is probably the first advert to feature RAIR's Black Box - a microcomputer that managed to survive until at least 1983 and which became popular as an OEM machine, cropping up with Ryman and Innsite badges on, and most famously as the ICL Personal Computer, or ICL PC1.
+This is probably the first advert to feature RAIR's Black Box - a microcomputer that was launched this year and which managed to survive until at least 1983, becoming popular as an OEM machine, cropping up with Ryman and Innsite badges on, and most famously as the ICL Personal Computer, or ICL PC1.

 The first mention of it in the UK seems to be in September 1978's Personal Computer World, where it was reported that the company was "moving into the expanding field of microcomputers with its new RAIR Black Box microcomputer".
 RAIR itself was reported to have said:

-The Black Box was a multi-user system capable of supporting up to four users, each on their own dumb terminal.
+The Black Box was a multi-user system capable of supporting up to four users, each on their own dumb terminal, although official support for multi-user operating systems didn't appear until early 1979, at the same time as Rair added a "high speed hardware arithmetic unit", or maths co-processor, to its micro.

 It used Intel's 8085 CPU - apparently making RAIR one of the very first companies in the UK to do so[3] - which was a version of the earlier 8080 that was not only faster but required only a single 5V power supply[4], making it easier and cheaper to build around.